zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/tfm_secure_partition_runtime_library.rst

   }

 This is the simplest case of encapsulating PSA Client API.
-If a RoT Service API is contect heavy, then, the encapsulation can be changed to include a connection handle inside a context data structure.
+If a RoT Service API is connect heavy, then, the encapsulation can be changed to include a connection handle inside a context data structure.
 This context data structure type is defined in RoT Service headers and the instance is allocated by API caller since API implementation does not have private data.